malikalihussain/malikalihussain.github.io/index.md

     May 2022 - August 2022
     - Built an API for Memory Management & Unsolicited Message Delivery from [Pony Express](https://research.google/pubs/pub48630/) to Host Application
     - Designed, implemented & tested a Reliable Datagram(RD) operation for Pony Express followed by its benchmark analysis
-    - Developed a Multicast version of RD op to reduce application interrupts, resulting in ~30% improvement in throughput
+    - Developed a Multicast version of RD op resulting in ~46% reduction in application interrupts and ~2x increase in throughput

 - **iTitans Ltd.**\\